More

 Well-made gifts ranging from practical to fun to downright brag-worthy.

 This may be called a sustainable gift guide for men, but there’s really not much about it that’s gender-exclusive.
 That said, we think that we’ve got something for almost every type of fellow on this list.
 Some items, like snazzy binoculars, a digital bird-feeder, and an outdoor pizza oven, will actually entertain lots of people.
-Prices range from $25 to $799, although we expect to see lots of sales, including on the bigger-ticket items.
+Prices range from $25 to $799, although we expect to see many items go on sale, including the bigger-ticket items.

 Worthwhile American Wool Clothing